dirigeants/klasa/guides/Included Pieces/IncludedCommands.md

 ## Admin / blacklist

-Allows bot owners to blacklist users from the bot.
+Allows bot owners to blacklist users and guilds from the bot.

 **Source:**